shamvoke/shamvoke/src/_posts/2026-05-01-a-sham-guide-to-the-school-of-life.md

 date: "2026-05-01T10:07:12Z"
 title: "A Sham guide to the school of life"
 shamthing: "For no one was ever too broke to pay attention"
 excerpt: "Reframing education system through tech analogies, from binary classrooms to quantum awareness.
 Learning beyond education.
 Learning to learn.
 Debbuging the system and a pending system upgrade.
-A very sham roadmap to the school of life"
+All cursors have a point, hover, let that click"
 coverImage: "/_FeaturedImages/16_A sham guide to  the school of life.webp"
 coverImageCredit:
   name: "Sham voke"